 - A strong background in the physical sciences, mathematics, and the engineering sciences including extensive hands-on laboratory instruction.

 - An integrated design component including instruction in basic practices and procedures, creativity, control, economics, and synthesis.
 The process begins with basic instruction during the first year and concludes with a capstone design project.

 - A choice of sub-disciplines in their senior level elective offerings (power, digital systems, controls, signal processing, communications, microelectronics design and fabrication).

-- Courses in bussiness and economics to promote awareness of management and the economic aspects of engineering.
+- Courses in business and economics to promote awareness of management and the economic aspects of engineering

 - Preparation for continuing study and professional development.

 |Program||Locations||Major / Total Credits|

 |Electrical Engineering BSEE||BSEE - Bachelor of Electrical Engineering||

 Admission to Major.
 Admission to the college is necessary before enrolling in 300- and 400-level courses.
 Minimum college requirements are: